-Under Rule 14a-8 under the 1934 Act, if you want us to include a proposal in the proxy materials for our 2011 annual meeting of stockholders, or the "2011 annual meeting," we must receive the proposal at our executive offices at 200 East First Street, Suite 300, Winston-Salem, North Carolina 27101 not later than December 17, 2010.
-However, if the date of the 2011 annual meeting is changed by more than 30 days from the first anniversary of the date of the 2010 annual meeting, the deadline will instead be a reasonable time before we begin to print and mail our proxy statement for the 2011 annual meeting.
+Under Rule 14a-8 under the 1934 Act, if you want us to include a proposal in the proxy materials for our 2013 annual meeting of stockholders, or the "2013 annual meeting," we must receive the proposal at our executive offices at 200 East First Street, Suite 300, Winston-Salem, North Carolina 27101 not later than December 21, 2012.
+However, if the date of the 2013 annual meeting is changed by more than 30 days from the first anniversary of the date of the 2012 annual meeting, the deadline will instead be a reasonable time before we begin to print and send our proxy materials for the 2013 annual meeting.
 The proposal should be addressed to the attention of Targacept's Corporate Secretary, and we suggest that it be sent by certified mail, return receipt requested.
 Any proposal that you submit must comply with SEC rules.

-If you wish to present a proposal or to nominate a candidate for director for election at the 2011 annual meeting, but not to have the proposal or nomination considered for inclusion in the proxy materials for that meeting, you must be eligible and give us advance written notice in accordance with our bylaws.
+If you wish to present a proposal or to nominate a candidate for director for election at the 2013 annual meeting, but not to have the proposal or nomination considered for inclusion in the proxy materials for that meeting, you must be eligible and give us advance written notice in accordance with our bylaws.
 Our bylaws are filed with the SEC as Exhibit 3.1 to our Current Report on Form 8-K filed August 11, 2009.

-To be eligible under our bylaws, you must be a stockholder of record (and, if you are making the proposal or nomination on behalf of a beneficial owner of shares of us, the beneficial owner must be a beneficial owner of shares of us) both on the date you provide us the required notice and on the date of the 2011 annual meeting and you must be entitled to vote at the 2011 annual meeting.
-The required notice must include all of the information required by our bylaws and must be delivered to or mailed and received at our executive offices not fewer than 90 calendar days and not more than 120 calendar days before the first anniversary of the date of the 2010 annual meeting.
-However, if the 2010 annual meeting is not held or if the date of the 2011 annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the date of the 2010 annual meeting, then the required notice must be delivered to or mailed and received at our executive offices not later than the close of business on the 90th day prior to the date of the 2011 annual meeting or, if the first public disclosure that discloses the date of the 2011 annual meeting is less than 100 days prior to the date of the 2011 annual meeting, not later than the close of business on the 10th day following that first public disclosure.
-Assuming that the date of our 2011 annual meeting is not advanced or delayed in the manner described above, the required notice for the 2011 annual meeting would need to be provided to us not earlier than February 10, 2011 and not later than March 12, 2011.
-If you are not eligible or you do not provide timely notice of a proposal or nomination for the 2011 annual meeting in accordance with our bylaws, then the proposal or nomination may be excluded from consideration at the meeting.
+To be eligible under our bylaws, you must be a stockholder of record (and, if you are making the proposal or nomination on behalf of a beneficial owner of shares of us, the beneficial owner must be a beneficial owner of shares of us) both on the date you provide us the required notice and on the date of the 2013 annual meeting and you must be entitled to vote at the 2013 annual meeting.
+The required notice must include all of the information required by our bylaws and must be delivered to or mailed and received at our executive offices not fewer than 90 calendar days and not more than 120 calendar days before the first anniversary of the date of the 2012 annual meeting.
+However, if the 2012 annual meeting is not held or if the date of the 2013 annual meeting is advanced by more than 30 days, or delayed by more than 60 days, from the first anniversary of the date of the 2013 annual meeting or, if the first public disclosure that discloses the date of the 2013 annual meeting is less than 100 days prior to the date of the 2013 annual meeting, not later than the close of business on the 10th day following that first public disclosure.
+Assuming that the date of our 2013 annual meeting is not advanced or delayed in the manner described above, the required notice for the 2013 annual meeting would need to be provided to us not earlier than January 31, 2013 and not later than March 2, 2013.
+If you are not eligible or you do not provide timely notice of a proposal or nomination for the 2013 annual meeting in accordance with our bylaws, then the proposal or nomination may be excluded from consideration at the meeting.